Shared Journey Your Path to Fertility A Guide to Getting Pregnant

 Frozen Embryo Transfer (FET)

-If you have recently gone through infertility treatments or if you are considering undertaking IVF, you may be wondering what will happen to any extra embryos that are created during the procedure.
 If you and your partner have extra embryos that are not used during initial IVF procedures, these embryos can be frozen and then transferred to your uterus at a later date.
 Known as frozen embryo transfer (FET), this procedure is now widely available throughout the United States, and has helped many couples facing infertility achieve pregnancy.

 What is Frozen Embryo Transfer?